Skip to main content

 • whether the supervising colleague can allow the patient to use the bathroom or toilet with or without the colleague going into the room?

-• when the patient is in the bedroom should the supervising colleague sit inside the room or observe from the outside of the room?
+• when the patient is in the bedroom should the supervising colleague sit inside the room or observe from the outside the room?

-• should the supervising colleague enter the bedroom at night to check on the patient or can this be safely employed from outside of the room?
+• should the supervising colleague enter the bedroom at night to check on the patient or can this be safely employed from outside the room?

 The care plan must be as explicit as possible to ensure everyone involved is clear around roles and expectations.
 Advanced directives should be used when formulating care plans.